 The RMS consist of wells to be monitored by the GSAs along with wells being monitored by the other entities through existing groundwater quality monitoring programs for the Division of Drinking Water (DDW) or Irrigated Lands Regulatory Program (ILRP) and were selected to represent groundwater quality conditions across the Subbasin including in areas of greater domestic and public water supply well density (see Section 2).
 For all groundwater quality RMS, the measurable objective concentrations for arsenic, nitrate, and TDS are set at levels representative of recent concentrations observed in the well with the intent to ensure that activities related to GSP projects or management actions do not significantly adversely impact groundwater quality conditions.
 Recent concentrations observed from 2015 to early 2019, as well as anticipated continued trends that this period may reflect, were used as the basis for setting the measurable objective concentrations.
-The measurable objective concentrations for wells with existing or historical water quality results are the average of the recent concentrations for each of the key constituents rounded up to the nearest full integer of concentration for arsenic (in units of $\mu g/L$) and nitrate (in units of mg/L as nitrogen) and rounded up to the nearest interval of 50 mg/L for TDS.
+The measurable objective concentrations for each of the key constituents rounded up to the nearest full integer of concentration for arsenic (in units of μ g/L) and nitrate (in units of mg/L as nitrogen) and rounded up to the nearest interval of 50 mg/L for TDS.
 Measurable objective concentrations for groundwater quality for each sustainability indicator well are summarized in Table 3-5, and locations of groundwater quality sustainability indicator wells are shown in Figure 3-5.
 Tables and graphs of historical results for key water quality constituents in the representative groundwater quality indicator wells are presented in Appendix 3.B.